ilcato/homebridge-mqttswitch/README.md

 # Configuration
 Remember to configure the plugin in config.json in your home directory inside the .homebridge directory.
 Configuration parameters:
 + "accessory"		    : "mqtt-sprinkler",
 + "name"			    : "PUT THE NAME OF YOUR SWITCH HERE",
 + "url"			    : "PUT URL OF THE BROKER HERE",
-+ "username"	: "PUT USERNAME OF THE BROKER HERE",
++ "username"		    : "OPTIONALLY PUT USERNAME OF THE BROKER HERE",
-+ "password"	: "PUT PASSWORD OF THE BROKER HERE",
++ "password"		    : "OPTIONALLY PUT PASSWORD OF THE BROKER HERE",
++ "qos"		        : "QOS OF THE MESSAGES (DEFAULT 0)",
-+ "caption"		: "PUT THE LABEL OF YOUR SWITCH HERE",
++ "caption"		    : "OPTIONALLY PUT THE LABEL OF YOUR SWITCH HERE",
++ "serialNumberMAC"	: "OPTIONALLY PUT THE LABEL OF YOUR SWITCH HERE",
 + "topics"		    : {
-		"statusGet"		: "PUT THE MQTT TOPIC FOR THE GETTING THE STATUS OF YOUR SWITCH HERE", "statusSet"		: "PUT THE MQTT TOPIC FOR THE SETTING THE STATUS OF YOUR SWITCH HERE" }
++ + "statusGet"		: "PUT THE MQTT TOPIC FOR THE GETTING THE STATUS OF YOUR SPRINKLER ACCESSORY HERE",
++ + "statusSet"		: "PUT THE MQTT TOPIC FOR THE SETTING THE STATUS OF YOUR SPRINKLER ACCESSORY HERE"
++ },
 + "onValue"		    : "OPTIONALLY PUT THE VALUE THAT MEANS ON HERE (DEFAULT true)",
 + "offValue"		    : "OPTIONALLY PUT THE VALUE THAT MEANS OFF HERE (DEFAULT false)",
-+ "statusCmd"	: "OPTIONALLY PUT THE STATUS COMMAND HERE"
++ "statusCmd"		    : "OPTIONALLY PUT THE STATUS COMMAND HERE",
-+ "integerValue": "OPTIONALLY SET THIS TRUE TO USE 1/0 AS VALUES"
++ "integerValue"	    : "OPTIONALLY SET THIS TRUE TO USE 1/0 AS VALUES",

 Look for a sample config in [config.json example](https://github.com/moppi4483/homebridge-mqtt-sprinkler/blob/master/config.json)